 As civilisations expanded, societies came up with new technologies to access water.
-For aqueduct a human-made channel or passage for conveying water their cities and towns.
+For example, the ancient Romans were famous for building raised canals called aqueducts to bring water from distant sources to their cities and towns.
 Water supplied public baths, toilets, fountains and households.
-The Romans built sewerage systems, which enabled them to remove waste water from settlements, and some aqueducts served water for mining, processing, manufacturing and agriculture.